 How will we remember these times?
-Will 2020 be remembered as the scariest year of our lives or a time when everything changed for the better?
+This year has undoubtedly been one of the hardest most of us have ever faced.
+But will 2020 be remembered as the scariest year of our lives or a time when we got serious about making change for the better?

-Here at Territory, we hope we are at a turning point, an ambitious shift to a new form of capitalism and a new way of relating to our economy.
-A way that allows us to reverse the destruction we have wrought on our planet and people.
+Here at Territory, we hope we are at a turning point.
+Even when things seem hard, we see the possibility of an ambitious shift to a new way of being in the world.
+Including a new way of relating to our economy and creating a new form of capitalism; an economy that allows us to reverse the destruction we caused and use market forces for good.
 So how do we make this happen?

-As the economy slowly churns back to life, we need to collectively decide what kind of economy we want to go back to.
-One that has only worked for a few or one that can work for all of us?
+As the economy slowly comes back to life, we need to collectively decide what kind of economy we want to go back to.
+One that only works for a few?
+Or one that can work for all of us?
 This isn’t a decision only for policy makers.
 It is for every one of us.

 This conversation often feels tired, haven't we been here before?
 Haven't we tried?
 And without real progress?
-We all shop on Amazon, we halfway recycle, we consume more than we need, and nothing changes.
-But this time truly feels different.
+Amazon reigns, we halfway recycle, we consume more than we need, and nothing seems to change.
+But this pandemic has truly given us a chance to build back differently.
 Let us not lose this opportunity.
 Things don't change until they DO, and the time for change is now.

 We own four times the amount of consumer goods that our parents did.
 There is a fantasy that obtaining all these things will bring us happiness—yet, as well all know, that happiness is momentary at best.
 But what we can do is buy better, buy less, and purchase goods that are connected to a slower, more sustainable way of being, instead of making buying decisions solely based on convenience.
 Being a part of this new community of consumption values and respects all the people and our planet in the supply chain.

 So in 2020, we find ourselves at a crossroads—a time where either path is open to us.
 We welcome all of you to join us in a values-based movement to reconsider what our economy is for and then help start to build it.

 And if you want to read more on this topic....